InstituteOfErgonomics/buttons/README.md

 Buttons Application
 ===

-The button application was used in experiments about glance durations and hand movements times. see
+The button application was used in experiments about glance durations and hand movement times. see
 --
     [1] Kremser, F., Feldhütter, A., Conti, A.S. , Krause, M. ,  An, D., Bengler, K., (2015)